DatapuntAmsterdam/gastransitie/README.md

 docker-compose run --rm web python manage.py run_import --alliander
 ```

-(Note: this is only relevant is you did not import the full dataset as
+(Note: this is only relevant if you did not import the full dataset as
 described in the previous section.)

 ### Running the tests